giuthas-publications/patkit/docs/Configuration.markdown

  'preload': True
 ```

+TODO 0.20: Verify that all these work.
+Especially the exclusion list.

 Distance matrices are used for evaluating ultrasound probe alignment.
+They have
+their own exclusion list (give it as a relative path) and metrics (currently
+only `mean_squared_error`).

-TODO 0.16: continue here.
+TODO 0.16: describe `slice_max_step` and `slice_step_to`.

+Setting `sort` to `True` sorts the recordings by their prompts.
+Additionally
+setting `sort_criteria` will match the prompts in the order given and then sort
+alphabetically in each match group.
+Non-matching recordings will be added to a last
+group which also will be sorted within group.

+`preload` and  `release_data_memory` work as above.

 ```yaml
 distance_matrix_arguments: